radlisowski/api-testing-cypress/README.md

 Hey there,

 It was not easy to find the time but managed to do so.
-Repo has the cyoress test cases and below is thee link to the document with test cases.
+Repo has the cypress test cases and below is the link to the document with test cases.

 https://docs.google.com/document/d/1VvWQAHeT58sAgxSNQ39AO2ghvD8Fn_ipj5B6HTEKqIw/edit?usp=sharing